 Can Phone Addiction be Defined?

-a clinical addiction in the way gambling is classified.
+According to the Diagnostic and Statistical Manual of Mental Disorders, cell phone/digital screen use shows indications of behavioral addiction; but is not defined as a clinical addiction in the way gambling is classified.
 Things may one day be rewritten, however.
 Video games have been declared as addicting by the World Health Organization4 and one physician has gone as far as to label video screens as “digital heroin.”5 The game Fortnite has come under scrutinty for its time-consuming tendencies, and McCandless doesn’t see much difference between it and the use of phones.
 What may appear to be innocent enough, McCandless said phones are intentionally attention grabbing so that our brains develop a need to check them.
 “These cell phones are built by technicians who completely understand Pavlovian techniques and set every little bleep, burp, and emoji to get your attention,” she said.
 This “classical conditioning” refers to a learning procedure in which a biologically potent stimulus is paired with a previously neutral stimulus and the learning process that results from this pairing, through which the neutral stimulus comes to elicit a certain response that is usually similar to the one elicited by the potent stimulus.6 “Every light change, every text message, every notification — and the marketing ensures endless scrolling,” McCandless continued.
 “This is not something that has been clinically defined as an addiction, but I believe that it is an addiction because of the way the phone is able to adapt the brain into wanting more, which is what an opioid would do.”

 McCandless points to symptoms such as an urgency to use the phone, a dependency on the phone, and a difficulty to control how many times the phone is picked up among the troubling signs of overwhelming phone use.
 There is a feeling of needing to be connected, and the intended of the use of one’s phone can be positive in nature and still be problematic, said McCandless, citing a seemingly constant need to access social media through a phone to see if someone “liked” your comment no less burdensome than continuously engaging in a heated debate on social.
 It’s an anxiety that can build to an unhealthy condition if the poor habit is not recognized and corrected.